google/csv-to-firestore/README.md

 Run the following command to deploy the cloud function.
 Fill in:
 1. The name of the bucket that triggers the cloud function
 2. The path to the folder that contains main.py and requirements.txt ( use . for the current directory )
-3. True or False in UPLOAD_HISTORY depending on if you want to create a seperate collection that keeps file upload history.
+3. TRUE or FALSE for UPLOAD_HISTORY depending on if you want to create a seperate collection that keeps file upload history.
+4. TRUE or FALSE for EXCLUDE_DOCUMENT_ID_VALUE.
+When a document id is specified in the filename the solution stores a value, such as "id" in both the document id and the data in this document.
+If this is not desired, set this EXCLUDE_DOCUMENT_ID_VALUE to TRUE so that it is only stored as a document id.
-4. Optionally you can specifcy the region or other parameters, see documentation here: https://cloud.google.com/sdk/gcloud/reference/functions/deploy
+5. Optionally you can specify the region or other parameters, see documentation here: https://cloud.google.com/sdk/gcloud/reference/functions/deploy

 ```console
 gcloud functions deploy cs_to_firestore \